Four Years Later, Xbox Exec Admits How Microsoft Screwed Up Disc Resale Plan

 If he can't even be honest about the basic intent of drm as a method of protecting revenue, why should I take ANYTHING else he says as credible?

+it's hard to say something like "we're going to rip you off, but not as badly as Gamestop has been," even if it is true for the average consumer.

-Steam Library Sharing (Score:3)
+Steam Library Sharing (Score:4, Insightful)

 For anyone that uses the Library Sharing feature of Steam, this is essentially what Microsoft was attempting to do.
 But because Microsoft was building a traditional console, not a download-only service, is why it was met with such negativity.
 I'll dis on Microsoft as much as the next guy, but they due try to do new innovative shit all the time, they're just notorious at always fucking it up or never actually releasing it in the first place.
 Other examples include UAC (sucked in Vista, fixed in 7), WinFS (never released), Photosynth (released, then dead shortly thereafter)